turingschool/front-end-curriculum/projects/module-2/refactor-tractor-1day-turdle.md

 The functionality for when the game is over is incomplete.
 Currently, when a user guesses the word correctly, all letters turn yellow and a message logs to the console.
 Currently nothing happens when a user loses the game (they do not guess the word by the 6th guess).
 Update the codebase so the following happens when the game is over:
 - A message appears on the screen letting the user know they have won or lost.
 - If they won, the message should include how many guesses it took them to win.
-- The messages disappear after 4 seconds.
+- The message should disappear after 4 seconds.
-- The game board clears of all previous guesses.
+- The game board clears all previous guesses.
 - The focus is put back on the top left square of the game board (as it does on page load).
-- The key on the left side of the screen resets.
+- The key on the left side of the screen resets so all letters are black.
 - A new winning word is created.

 NOTE: You should not force a page reload to make this happen.